American Bullfrog Care Sheet

 Even if American bullfrogs are native/invasive to your area, never bring home a wild animal as a pet.

-Minimum paludarium size for American bullfrogs
+Recommended paludarium size for American bullfrogs

-The absolute minimum terrarium size for a single American bullfrog is 48”L x 18”W x 21”H (75 gallons).
+The recommended minimum terrarium size for a single American bullfrog is 48”L x 18”W x 21”H (75 gallons).
 Of course, larger is always better if you can manage it!
 American bullfrogs are incredibly powerful jumpers, and need plenty of space to exercise to maintain good condition.

 Cohabitation (keeping multiple bullfrogs in one enclosure) is not recommended, as this species is well known for cannibalism.